Consent categories

 Category typeUse

-General consentThis is a system setting in Bloomreach Engagement that allows you to send campaigns to all your customers even without consents or those who already opted out.
-This is only to allow you to send transactional emails or important warnings and needs to be used carefully.
+General consentThis is a system setting in Bloomreach that allows you to send campaigns to all your customers, even without consents, or those who have already opted out.
+This is only to allow you to send transactional emails or important warnings, and it needs to be used carefully.

 ConsentAs per GDPR, consent has to be freely and actively given by a customer.
-You can define multiple consent categories (such as "Newsletter", "Push notifications" etc.).
+You can define multiple consent categories (such as "Newsletter", "Push notifications", and so on).
 Consents need to be tracked/imported for every customer.
-Learn how.

 Legitimate interestProcessing data under legitimate interest is more flexible in comparison to the active consents.
 It enables you to process personal data without actively asking your customers to provide consent.
-Hence in Bloomreach Engagement, you can define a legitimate interest group by creating an automatic filter based on a customer's behavior (such as having a purchase etc.)
+Hence, in Bloomreach, you can define a legitimate interest group by creating an automatic filter based on a customer's behavior (such as having a purchase)

-You can then select from these categories in the settings of each campaign you are about to launch.
-This will ensure that you will show e.g. a push notification only to customers who have given you the appropriate consent.
+Then, select from these categories in the settings of each campaign you are about to launch.
+This ensures that you show, for example, a push notification only to customers who have given you the appropriate consent.

-You can choose what category you want to apply in the settings of each campaign.
+Choose the category you want to apply in the settings of each campaign

 🚧